nhn/tui.calendar/docs/en/apis/options.md

 You can change the name of the day of the week in the daily/weekly view.
 The default value is `[]`, starting from the day of the week set by [startDayOfWeek](#week.startDayOfWeek).

-When giving this option, an array in which all days of the week from Sunday to Monday must be entered.
-The index of each day is the same as the result of `Date.prototype.getDay`. ([Note](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-week-day))
+When giving this option, an array with all days of the week from Sunday to Monday must be entered.
+The index of each day is the same as the result of `Date.prototype.getDay`. ([Reference](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-week-day))

 ```js
 calendar.setOptions({